AbrahamFr/abrahamfr.github.io/_coding/2020-06-19-Kudos-MS-Accessibility.md

 I particularly appreciate the above two points which shows thinking about how to help coders understand and implement Aria labels.

+Although, just adding Aria to a web page does not automatically make it accessible!
+We must always be thinking of how Keyboard Kevin, Screen Reader Shawna, and Grayscale Gary can use our site, not just the Typical Tina.